How Much Does a New Staircase Cost?

 Metal is used for spiral and winding staircases as they are easy to manipulate and are extremely hard-wearing, making them perfect for complex designs.

-Metal doesn't have as much appeal as wooden designs in terms of aesthetics, but it's certainly the practical option and solution.
+Metal doesn't have as much appeal as wooden designs in terms of aesthetics, but it's certainly the practical option.
 You'll pay around £1,200 to £6,000 for metal materials depending on the design's complexity.

 You can use other materials for your new staircase, although they are far less common than the previous materials listed here, so you can expect to pay a premium for them.